 - An overall GPA of at least 2.8.

 - A GPA of at least 2.8 in all required pre-professional courses.

 - A grade of C or better in all required pre-professional courses.

 - Satisfactory completion of communication and computation requirements

 Dual Enrollment Students

-Students who have an AA degree from a dual enrollment program, including the majority of prerequisite courses for the Generic BSN program, will be permitted, if admitted to UF as Freshman, to apply for admission to the upper division nursing major during the Spring Semester of their Freshman year.
+Students who have an AA degree from a dual enrollment program, including the majority of prerequisite courses for the Traditional BSN program, will be permitted, if admitted to UF as Freshman, to apply for admission to the upper division nursing major during the Spring Semester of their Freshman year.
 Students meeting these requirements must work with the College of Nursing Undergraduate Advisor to develop an academic plan of at least 12 credit hours in each of the Fall and Spring Semesters of their Freshman year.
 This plan should include completion of all required nursing prerequisite courses.
 If the student achieves a 3.3 overall and 3.3 pre-professional GPA, including both the AA courses and courses taken during the Freshman year, he/she will be considered a native (UF), on-track pre-nursing student for purposes of nursing upper division admission consideration.